karu2332/scramble/README.md

 ## SOCKET.IO
 SOCKET.IO is a library that enables low-latency, bidirectional and event-based communication between a client and a server.

-Here is a basic example with SOCKET.IO:
+Below is a basic example with SOCKET.IO:

 *Server*
 `import { Server } from "socket.io";